-The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 19.03.31 of the Canadian database.
+The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 20.03.31 of the Canadian database.
 The amount of expansion needed to arrive at these figures can be determined from the annual logbook coverage figures shown in Table 1.
-The vessel participation data (Table 2) represent the number of unique vessels as determined from the hail, logbook, and sales slip data streams.
-Catch and effort distribution data (Figs. 3 and 4) are based on logbook data and are not expanded to account for non-reporting vessels.
+The vessel participation data (Table 2) represent the number of unique vessels as determined from the hail and logbook data streams.